 Questions About the School Counseling Program

 We accept six students per year.
 The program is intentionally small in order to maintain small student/faculty ratios and class sizes.

-We are nationally accredited in school counseling by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The program is also approved by the State of Washington to offer a Residency K-12 certificate in school counseling.
+The WWU school counseling program is also approved by the State of Washington to offer a K-12 ESA Residency certificate in school counseling.

 The program does not lend itself to part time study because of the highly structured nature of the practicum and internship experiences.
 With only a few exceptions, required classes are taught during the day during the fall, winter, and spring quarters.

-The program requires a minimum of 90 credits to be completed in two years of full time graduate study.
+The program requires a minimum of 90 credits to be completed in two years of full-time graduate study.
 The degree is a Master of Education (M.Ed.)
 School Counselor.

 A thesis is not required.
 Students are required to complete a written comprehensive examination in school counseling prior to completion of the program.

 Complete applications are due February 1 of each year.
 We do not begin reviewing any applications until after that date.

 The faculty screening committee will review all applications to the program and select a group of about 12 applicants for personal interviews.
 Those interviews are usually scheduled for late February or early March.
 During the pandemic, those interviews will be held virtually.